openstack-archive/stx-governance/reference/tsc/index.rst

 sets the overall project priorities in collaboration with the community.

-The Technical Steering Committee is the governing body defined in the OpenStack Foundation Strategic Focus Area Pilot Project
+The Technical Steering Committee is the governing body defined in the OpenStack Foundation Strategic Focus Area Pilot Project.

 Reference Documents
 ===================